 History of the Cemetery

-John N. Smith Cemetery was established in 1880 when the trustees of an African American Methodist Church in Smithville (Southport) purchased a two acre tract of land for the sole purpose of making it a grave yard.
+The John N. Smith Cemetery was established in 1880 when the trustees of an African American Methodist Church in Smithville (now Southport) purchased a two-acre tract of land for the sole purpose of making it a grave yard.
 An additional acre was added later.

-The Cemetery committee, made up of representatives from five local black churches, sold burial plots to the community at large.
-The Cemetery was kept and maintained by the committee.
+A Cemetery committee, made up of representatives from five local Black churches, sold burial plots to the community at large.
+The cemetery was kept and maintained by the committee.

-In later years, the cemetery was used as the site of Memorial Day Commemorations and grave plots were cleaned and decorated with red, white and blue arrangements for the occasion.
+In later years, the cemetery was used as the site of Memorial Day commemorations; and grave plots were cleaned and decorated with red, white and blue arrangements for the occasion.
 The cemetery currently is the site for Southport's annual Memorial Day celebration, an event that honors heroes from the Nation's wars, the Civil War through Vietnam War.